datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 While meetings often involve a number of individuals, one-on-one meetings are also common to data scientists.
 The goal of larger meetings are often to share updates on projects, to brainstorm ideas, or to present recent findings from data analyses.
 However, for one-on-one meetings, the goal is often to consult.

 In these cases, individuals with less data science experience will often bring you (the data scientist) a dataset they don't fully understand.
 It's your job to figure out what to do.
-It's these types of one-on-one meetings that we'll dicuss in this lesson.
+It's these types of one-on-one meetings that we'll discuss in this lesson.
 We'll discuss how to navigate these conversations, how to guide the meeting, and what to do after the meeting.

 ### Consulting